 Now, if you’re like me then you raise your hand and ask Why?
 Why should I replace my helmet if it’s not damaged?
 What will happen after five years, will the helmet crumble to dust or something?

-So, I set out to find out why we are encouraged to replace our helmets after 5 years, and what I found was a whole lot of misinformation, disinformation and hog-wash!
+So, I set out to find out why we are encouraged to replace our helmets after 5 years, and what I found was a whole lot of misinformation, disinformation, and hog-wash!

 Now don’t get me wrong.
-I think that replacing your helmet after a reasonable number of years is the sensible thing to do, but doing so based only on the number of years seems rather random.
+I think that replacing your helmet after a reasonable number of years is the sensible thing to do, but doing so based entirely on the number of years seems rather random.
 Surely, how often a helmet is used and how it is stored when not in use should be worthy of consideration as well.

 What I found is that the main reasons given for replacing helmets are that the various components that make up a helmet can start to degrade.
 Okay, that makes some sense, but surely some of these degrading parts can be replaced.